 Porzellan Museum Frankfurt

-Guided tours will also take place again.
+The Porzellan Museum is open for you every Saturday and Sunday between 11 am and 6 pm.
+Guided tours also take place.
 Visit our calendar of events for a booking.

 In the noble palace built by Franz von Kronberg between 1577 and 1580, the Historisches Museum Frankfurt has been presenting around 1,800 Höchst faiences and porcelain since 1994, mainly from the Rococo and Neoclassical periods.
 The Porzellan Museum Frankfurt is one of 56 museums in the German-speaking realm that specialise in ceramics.
 In the Porzellan Museum Frankfurt, there are currently three exhibitions and one special exhibition.